DeFiCh/infra-legacy/README.md

   - Ansible:  For OS, pkg and config management + other raw VM items (`dir: ansible`)
     - Feel free to use ansible for quick tests and migration from old infra until K8s infra is mature.

-## Goals
+## Migration plan

-- Starting goal:
-  - Transparent code for the entire team.
+- Start with transparent code and infra to visible to the entire team.
-  - Infra creation from CI
+- Start with manual deployments as needed but checked in code.
-  - Infra management from CI
+- Switch to CI For core infra management.
-  - Resolve secure key distribution
+- Eventually automate config and key distribution.
 - Move as much into K8s
-- Final goal:
 - Make majority of the parts open source.

-### Terraform projects
+## Terraform projects

 - Standard terraform / opentofu workflow inside each project dir.
   - `cd tf/<project>`